Christopher Nerry Potten, Artist

 |1849 - 1934|

 Christopher Nerry Potten was born in Portsea, Hampshire on 15th May 1849 to Amos and Ann Kezia Potten (née Ockenden).
-While Ann was a local Hampshire girl, Amos arrived there as an apprentice smith at the age of 12, some nine years earlier from the Sussex village of Patching, about 35 miles along the coast, and probably worked in the dockyard nearby.
+While Ann was a local Hampshire girl, Amos arrived in Portsea in 1840 as an apprentice smith at the age of 12 from the West Sussex village of Patching, about 35 miles along the coast, and probably worked in the dockyard nearby.
 Amos and Ann married on 18th September 1848.

 |Birth Certificate of Christopher Nerry Potten|